 Recycling wheelie bin

-- Plastics 1 – 7, including milk and soft drink bottles (excludes soft plastics.
-Try to avoid plastics 3-7 if possible).
+- Plastics 1 – 7, including milk and soft drink bottles (excludes soft plastics).

 - Look for the number on the bottom of the plastic container

-- Take lids off and place in your rubbish bag.
+- Clean bottles then place in your wheelie bin.
+(Take lids off and place in your Council rubbish bag).

-- Clean them, squash flat before putting them in your recycling wheelie bin.
+- Clean cans before putting them in your recycling wheelie bin.